Primary AuthorNina Evason,

 - Everyone gathers around a large common platter that may be placed on a table or the ground.

 - Somali food generally does not require utensils to eat.
-Everyone normally uses their right hand to serve themselves from a dish, scooping with the fingers.
+Everyone normally uses their right hand to serve themselves from a dish, scooping the food with their fingers.

 - The left hand shouldn’t make contact with food.